arclabs561/rank-refine/README.md

 **Token-level alignment and highlighting**: Unlike single-vector embeddings, ColBERT can show exactly which document tokens match each query token.
 Use `maxsim_alignments()` to get alignment pairs, or `highlight_matches()` to extract highlighted token indices for snippet extraction.

 **Multimodal support (ColPali)**: The same alignment functions work for vision-language retrieval.
 In ColPali-style systems, image patches are treated as "tokens"—query text tokens align with image patch embeddings.
 This enables visual snippet extraction: identify which image regions (patches) are relevant to a query, then extract those regions as visual snippets for display.
+Use `patches_to_regions()` to convert patch indices to pixel coordinates.

+**Query augmentation with [MASK] tokens**: ColBERT uses [MASK] tokens for soft query expansion.
+These tokens are added during encoding and should be weighted lower (typically 0.2-0.4) than original query tokens when using `maxsim_weighted()`.
+See `examples/mask_token_weighting.rs` for a complete example.

+**IDF and BM25 weighting**: Use `idf_weights()` or `bm25_weights()` to compute importance weights for query tokens based on document frequency.
+These can be passed to `maxsim_weighted()` to boost rare terms and improve retrieval quality by ~2-5%.

 **When to use**:
 - Second-stage reranking (after dense retrieval)